kadyb/CFtime/README.md

 using `tapply()` and similar functions.
 Merging of multiple data sets and subsetting facilitate analysis while preserving computer resources.

+## Working with CFtime

+Check out the multiple articles that provide detailed instructions and examples for use of this package.

 ## Installation

 Get the latest stable version on CRAN: